 Civil processes are when you get served with legal papers, such as warrants.
 You can access civil process orders by going to the Sheriff’s office, by phone or online.

 All people registered as sex offenders are listed and registered on a sex offender database.
 Those listed on these databases have been convicted of a sex offense.
 You can access these listings on the internet, but bear in mind that you won’t see the precise address, just the address block that they live on.

 Court Records are public records and available to anyone.
 These records include a case file that includes a docket sheet and all of the documents and filings filed in the case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court where the case was filed.

 Every state maintains a record of someone’s criminal background.
 These databases are connected so you can track criminal histories from another state.
-You can go to the Camden County Courthouse and check in person, or check online.
+You can go to the Camden County Courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a different state entirely, you may have to pay for a more intensive search.

-When you look up a person’s crminal records you will be able to get a listing of all the arrests, charges, or convictions for any crimes, which can include:
+When you look up a person’s criminal records you will be able to get a listing of all the arrests, charges, or convictions for any crimes, which can include: